BrianR312/ME405_MECHA31_ROMI/README.md

 For our line follower, a Polulu analog 5 sensor array was used.
 This sensor package uses IR LED/phototransistor pairs to illuminate the ground and detect reflectance.
 Originally, we used a QTR-HD-05A sensor array where the HD stands for high density.
 With only 5 sensors, we quickly found the high density package to be too narrow in focus for the track's line width.
 By changing to a medium density (MD) sensor with the same number of IR emitters, we were able to keep the same wiring and pin configurations while expanding our maximum sensable width by over 75%.
 This came at the expense of some fidelity between sensors, but this had a negligible effect on our line following.

-Our line follower can be seen centered on the front of our robot.
+Our wider, medium density, line follower can be seen centered on the front of our robot.
 Our bump sensors, discussed later, can also be seen on each side in red.

 <p align="center">
   <img src="images/Line_and_bump_sensors.jpeg" width="400">